apache/fluo/README.md

 Tuning Accumulo
 ---------------

-Fluo will reread the same data frequenty when it checks conditions on mutations.
+Fluo will reread the same data frequently when it checks conditions on mutations.
 When Fluo initializes a table it enables data caching to make this more efficient.
 However you may need to increase the amount of memory available for caching in the tserver by increasing `tserver.cache.data.size`.